-4.4 Gap Analysis
+4.3 Gap Analysis

-Since the macroeconomic performance of the economy in FY2012 is far behind the target, huge gaps are observed in all major indicators (Table 4.3).
-Thus growth in all those indicators needs to be significantly high in the rest of the Plan period, FY2013-FY2015.
-Although government has set the target of GDP growth of 7.2 per cent for FY2013 keeping in line with the target set forth in the SFYP, because of low level of GDP growth in FY2012 (gap: -0.7 per cent) the required rate of GDP growth for FY2013 ought to be much higher (7.9 per cent).
-Achieving that level of economic growth would require a significant rise in investment; for example, gross investment will need to be at a rate of 30.3 per cent in FY2013 of which private and public investment to be increased at a rate of 30 per cent and 23 per cent respectively.19 Under the existing contractionary monetary policy (MPS July-December, 2012), such a high level of growth of investment to be largely driven by credit to the public and private sector would be difficult to attain.
-Besides, a major challenge for raising private credit is prevailing high rate of interest on term loan and working capital which make the investment costlier.
+Since the macroeconomic performance of the economy in FY2011-12 is far behind the target, huge gaps are observed in all major indicators (Table 28).
+Thus growth in all those indicators needs to be significantly high in the rest of the Plan period, FY2012-13 to FY2014-15.
+Although government has set the target of GDP growth of 7.2 per cent for FY2012-13 keeping in line with the target set forth in the SFYP, because of low level of GDP growth in FY2011-12 (gap: (-) 0.7 per cent) the required rate of GDP growth for FY2012-13 ought to be much higher (7.9 per cent).
+Achieving that level of economic growth would require a significant rise in investment; for example, gross investment will need to be at a rate of 30.3 per cent in FY2012-13 of which private and public investment to be increased at a rate of 33 per cent and 23 per cent respectively.
+Under the existing contractionary monetary policy (MPS July-December, 2012), such a high level of growth of investment to be largely driven by credit to the public and private sector, would be difficult to attain.
+Besides, a major challenge for raising private credit is the prevailing high rate of interest on term loan and working capital which makes the investment costlier.